“If you can sit with your pain, listen to your pain and respect your pain—in time you will move through your pain.”

 I meditatively "sat with" a pervasive pain in my heart during and after creating this intuitive drawing.
 I companioned my intuitive drawing for over a month before I understood what it meant to me.

-Some days it felt difficult to stay with my drawing.
+Some days it felt challenging to stay with my drawing.
 However, by releasing judgments and repeatedly forgiving the pain for "plaguing me" with discomfort, my drawing gradually revealed its heroic but limited childhood narrative.

 Emotional pain is created from limiting decisions that were made from a less mature state of consciousness.
 Staying with an intuitive drawing with loving patience will reveal its messages.
-Once the (younger) limiting story is made conscious, we can make new choices for well-being.
+Once the (younger) limiting story is made conscious, you can make new choices for well-being.